By Diane Spicer

 Would a dayhiker carry this cooking system?

-Because it's the smallest cooking system Jetboil offers, this is not the system you want if you're planning to cook meals for yourself plus several other hikers on every day of your trip.
+Because it's the smallest cooking system Jetboil offers, this is not what you want if you're planning to cook meals for yourself plus several other hikers every day of an extended trip.

 Image courtesy of JetboilYes, the specifications say you can boil 0.8L in one go.